 Acceptable Use Policy

 Telephone bills are rendered monthly and due upon receipt.
 They cover local service charges in advance for the current month and long-distance service charges for the period ending the 15th of the preceding month.
 A late notice is sent around the 20th of the month to all unpaid accounts.
 Late charge of 3% of total charge is applied to accounts unpaid and delinquent after the 20th of the month.
 If payment is not received by disconnect date stated on late notice, service will be disconnected and an extra $26.00 reconnect fee will be required to re-establish service.
 High Speed Internet customers will be charged an additional $26.00 to restore High Speed Internet service following a disconnect.
-WIreless customers will be charged an additional $26 per line following a disconnection.
 TV customers are charged an additional $30 following a disconnection.

 To re-establish service on or after the 1st of the month following disconnect, full payment of the delinquent bill plus coming month’s bill plus reconnect fees will be required.

-Acceptable forms of payment: Personal Check, Money Order, Cash, Master Card, Visa or Discover Card.
+Acceptable forms of payment: Personal Check, Money Order, Cash, Master Card, Visa, American Express or Discover Card.

 We process our billing the last of the month, therefore, payments made after the 21st will not reflect on the upcoming billing statement.
 If you have questions, please call the office at 913-757-2500 Monday thru Friday 8:00 AM to 4:00 PM.